Stay Safe From COVID-19 This Holiday WeekendMarch 30, 2021 - Daniel Ford

 Some symptoms overlap with other common respiratory illnesses, so it's important to know how to distinguish COVID-19 from a cold, flu or allergies.

 If you do have symptoms consistent with COVID-19, your first step should be to get screened virtually by one of our board-certified care providers through Houston Methodist Virtual Urgent Care.
 Our providers are available 24/7, even on holidays, to help determine if you need testing, as well as help you decide where to go.
-Many people experience only mild symptoms that can be treated at home through pain relievers, cough medications, rest and hydration.
+Many people experience only mild symptoms that can be treated at home.

 If your symptoms are severe, such as high fever and/or severe shortness of breath, you may need to go to your nearest emergency room.
 If possible, call ahead to inform the emergency room staff that you're concerned you may have become infected.